MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 of the previous global timestamp before the restart.
 This ensures that a read or write after the restart is assigned a timestamp greater than or equal to all reads and writes before the restart.

-The global timestamp is only increased in response to a write to a user table.
-Some of those writes are initiated by users and contain data.
-Some of those writes are initiated periodically by a background thread and are empty.
-Therefore, the most recently used global timestamp is equal to the largest timestamp of all writes to user tables.
+A read at timestamp `ts` cannot complete until the `upper` of all objects involved is greater than or equal to `ts`.
+Therefore, at any moment the max of all `upper`s is greater than or equal to the timestamp of all completed reads.
+A write to a user table at timestamp `ts` will increase the upper of that table to some timestamp greater than `ts`.
+Therefore, at any moment the max of all `upper`s is greater than the timestamp of all completed writes to user tables.

-Proposal: When Materialize boots up, it initializes the global timestamp to the largest timestamp of all previous writes to user tables.
+Proposal: When Materialize boots up, it initializes the global timestamp to a value larger than the largest `upper` of all tables and sources.
+This timestamp is guaranteed to be greater than or equal to the previous global timestamp.

 The properties described in this section and the [Global Timestamp](#Global Timestamp) section are sufficient to ensure Strict Serializability across restarts.